-The Tablestore client provides methods for users to manage tables and perform read and write operations on a single row or multiple rows.
-To use Java SDK to initiate a request, you must initialize an OTSClient instance and modify the default configuration items of ClientConfiguration as needed.
+OTSClient is the client for Tablestore.
+OTSClient provides a series of methods for you to manage tables and perform read and write operations on one or more rows.
+To use Tablestore SDK for Java to initiate a request, you must initialize an OTSClient instance and modify the default configuration items of ClientConfiguration.

 Obtain an endpoint

 An endpoint is the domain name used to access a Tablestore instance in a region.
-The following table lists the examples of endpoints.
+The following table lists the examples of endpoints in the supported format.

-To query the endpoints of your Tablestore instance, perform the following steps:
+To query the endpoints of your Tablestore instance, perform the following operations:

 - Log on to the Tablestore console.

-- Go to the Instance Details tab.
-You can view the endpoints in the Instance Access URL section.
+- Click the instance name to go to the Instance Management page.
+On the Instance Details tab, you can view the endpoints of the instance in Instance Access URL.

 Configure an AccessKey pair

 To access Tablestore, you must have an AccessKey pair that consists of an AccessKey ID and AccessKey secret to verify your identity.
-The following types of AccessKeys are supported:
+The following types of AccessKey pairs are supported:

 - Use your Alibaba Cloud account to log on to RAM.
 Create a RAM user or use an existing RAM user.